Hallow vs FaithGPT: Catholic Meditation App vs Protestant Bible Study Tool

 Can a Catholic use FaithGPT?

 Yes.
 FaithGPT's core Scripture study features, the AI Bible chat, verse finder, and Scripture insights, are grounded in the biblical text and would be useful to any Christian who wants help understanding what they are reading.
-The theological framing is Protestant evangelical, which means it will for the purpose of understanding biblical passages, this is unlikely to create significant friction for most Catholic users.
+The theological framing is Protestant evangelical, which means it will not include Catholic doctrinal positions, but for the purpose of understanding biblical passages, this is unlikely to create significant friction for most Catholic users.

 Which app is better for building a daily habit?